Ruitha/simplePAYECalculator/README.md

 # Kenya-PAYE-Calculator
-paye calculator
-alert Code will be cleaned!!
-This not final
+Code will be cleaned!!
+This not final work